1892 United States presidential election: Results

+34.9% of the voting age population and 78.3% of eligible voters participated in the election.
 The margin in the popular vote for Cleveland was 400,000, the largest since Grant's re-election in 1872.
 The Democrats won the presidency and both houses of Congress for the first time since 1856.
 President Harrison's re-election bid was a decisive loss in both the popular and electoral count, unlike President Cleveland's re-election bid four years earlier, in which he won the popular vote, but lost the electoral vote.

-Cleveland was the third of only five presidents to win re-election with a smaller percentage of the popular vote than in previous elections, although in the two prior such incidents — James Madison in 1812 and Andrew Jackson in 1832 — not all states held popular elections and a similar vote decrease would happen again for Franklin D. Roosevelt in 1940 and 1944 and Barack Obama in 2012.
-Ironically, Cleveland saw his popular support decrease not only from his electoral win in 1884 but also from his electoral loss in 1888.
+This was the second time that a party lost re-election after a single four-year term, which would not occur again until 1980, and for Republicans until 2020.
 At the county level, Cleveland fared much better than Harrison.
 The Republicans' vote was not nearly as widespread as the Democrats'.
 In 1892, it was still a sectionally based party mainly situated in the East, Midwest, and West and was barely visible south of the Mason–Dixon line.
 In the South, the party was holding on in only a few counties.
 In East Tennessee and tidewater Virginia, the vote at the county level showed some strength, but it barely existed in Alabama, Mississippi, and Texas.

+Additionally, Cleveland was the third of only five presidents to win re-election with a smaller percentage of the popular vote than in prior elections.
+The other four are Andrew Jackson in 1832, James Madison in 1812, Franklin Roosevelt in 1940 and 1944, and Barack Obama in 2012.
+Cleveland became the fourth presidential nominee to win a significant number of electoral votes in at least three elections.
+Cleveland also became the first president to win a nonconsecutive second term, which did not happen again until Donald Trump was reelected in 2024.